Prukutu/AOES-CLIM-Setup-Python-Jupyter/_episodes/02-Setup-JupyterLab.md

 >
 {: .callout}

-7. Open a web browser and go to  http://localhost:8878.
+Open a web browser and go to  http://localhost:8878.
 It will ask you to enter the password you created in step 1.

-8. You Jypyter server will appear in your local browser
+Jupyter will appear in your local browser

 > ## What can go wrong here?
+>
-> There are various errors that can happen that will not allow the Jupyter server to launch
+> There are various errors that can happen that will not allow the Jupyter to launch properly
 >
 > ~~~
 > Traceback (most recent call last): File “/homes/sknapp4/.conda/envs/aoes/lib/python3.6/site-packages/traitlets/traitlets.py”, line 528, in get value = obj._trait_values[self.name] KeyError: ‘allow_remote_access’